 The LIRR maintains tracks, ties, and switches and renovates its facilities as needed on an ongoing basis.
 Traditionally serving a Manhattan-bound market, the LIRR has undertaken extensive efforts to augment its reverse-commute and off-peak service to meet the needs of businesses in Nassau and Suffolk Counties.
 In 2018, the State Comptroller issued a report indicating that, in 2017, the LIRR had its worst on-time performance in eighteen years.
 The report stated that an estimated 9.2 million riders in the region were inconvenienced by trains that were late, canceled at the terminal before departing, or terminated before reaching their destinations and that such delays and cancellations had an estimated cost in the region of nearly \$75 million in lost productivity.
 The MTA reported in January 2020 that 2019 annual on-time performance rose by 2% to 92.4%, its best performance in three years.
-In January 2022, the MTA reported further improvements, with a 2021 total annual on-time performance of 96.3%.
+In 2022, the LIRR had an on-time performance of 95.8%, slightly less than 2021's record-setting 96.3%.

 The County highway system consists of over 4,000 miles of paved roads that include parkways, highways, major arteries, collector streets, and local streets.
 Different levels of government operate and maintain these routes.
-The eight major east-west roadways that provide direct through-service to New York

-City and Suffolk County are Northern Boulevard, the Long Island Expressway, Northern State Parkway, Jericho Turnpike, Hempstead Turnpike, Southern State Parkway, Sunrise Highway, and Merrick Road.
+The eight major east-west roadways that provide direct through-service to New York City and Suffolk County are Northern Boulevard, the Long Island Expressway, Northern State Parkway, Jericho Turnpike, Hempstead Turnpike, Southern State Parkway, Sunrise Highway, and Merrick Road.